sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle
+## Learning 6️⃣  ➡️

-# Learning 6️⃣  ➡️ Alerting only reflects the underlying state of a system
+## Alerting only reflects the underlying state of a system

 ---